department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 You’ll need to apply for benefits to find a Vocational Rehabilitation Counselor (VRC) who can help you.
 [Apply for VR&amp;E](/vocational-rehab-and-employment/apply-vre/).

-If you have a disability and you're currently in predischarge status, filing a claim before you separte from the military may help to speed up the claim decision process.
+**Note for currently active Servicemembers:** If you have a disability and you're currently in predischarge status, filing a claim before you separte from the military may help to speed up the claim decision process.
 [Learn more about filing a predischarge claim](/disability-benefits/apply/claim-types/predischarge-claim/).

-**Note:** Some dependents of Servicemembers and Veterans with a service-connected disability may also qualify for career counseling.
+**Note for Servicemembers and Veterans with family members who may need career support:** Some dependents of Servicemembers and Veterans with a service-connected disability can also get career counseling.
 [Find out if your family members may qualify for VR&amp;E services](/vocational-rehab-and-employment/family-members/).